spsforks/QB64-Wiki/_ASSERT.md

 ## Example(s)

+## Example(s)
-*Example:* Adding test checks for parameter inputs in a function.
+ Adding test checks for parameter inputs in a function.

 ```vb